wsauret/Epic7-OCR-Script/README.md

 ###### Download and Edit the Script

 4. Download the files in this repository.
 Scroll up to the top of this webpage and click the green "Code" button, then click "Download ZIP".
-Extract the files somewhere (I just extracted the folder within the ZIP file to the downloads folder)
+Extract the files somewhere (I extracted the folder inside the ZIP file to the Downloads folder since that was where the ZIP already was).

 5. Return to Anaconda Navigator.
 Launch JupyterLab.
 This will open a browser window.
-On the lefthand side, navigate to where you extracted the folder (in my case: ``Downloads/epic7-master``).
+Once it is loaded, look at the side bar on the left.
+Navigate to where you extracted the folder (in my case: ``Downloads/epic7-master``).
 Double click on "E7 Gear OCR.ipynb".
 This will open the code for the OCR script.

 6. Uncomment (delete the # in front of) these lines since we're doing this in windows: